lumc03/PostmanPerfBootcamp/README.md

 ## HTML Report

-If you prefer, execute the next command to see the report in a Html format insted of the console
+If you prefer, execute the next command to see the report in a Html format insted of the console.
+Then, open the generated file and view the report in your browser.

 ```
 newman run PetStore.postman_collection.json -e Pet.postman_environment.json -r htmlextra